saulpierotti/markdown_notebook/ADS.md

 * The input size is the number of elements in the input
 * A running time $\geq n^2$ is unacceptable for large inputs
 * In a while and for loop, the test is always executed once more than the body
+* Analysing algorithms is useful for predicting the amount of resources required for running them and for selecting the most efficient one
+* We assume that instructions are executed sequentially and that each instructuon is simple and commonly found in real CPU instruction sets
+* One instructuion is assumed to require constant time
+* The running time of an algorithm is the proportionality between the input size and the number of primitive instructions executed
+* Caution note: the test of a loop is always executed once more than the body

 # Introduction on data structures
 * A data structure is a way to store and organise data so to facilitate its access and modification